khangdev20/ctn-analyzer/docs/REDIS_SETUP.md

 4. **Monitor performance** improvement in logs
 5. **Scale to production** with cloud Redis when ready

-Redis will make your trending intelligence system significantly faster and more efficient! 🚀
+Redis will make your trending intelligence system significantly faster and more efficient!
+[LAUNCH]